pfpacket/rust-9p/README.md

 # or
 # ./target/release/unpfs "tcp\!0.0.0.0\!564" /exportdir
 ```
-You are now ready to import/mount a remote filesystem.
+You are now ready to import/mount the remote filesystem.
 Let's mount it at `/mountdir`:

 ```bash